Watch This Video of Why Knee Pain Can't Wait

 The unhappy triad is referred to when the ACL, MCL and Medial Meniscus are all injured at the same time. .

 Tendons are where muscles attach to the bones of the knee.
 There are numerous tendons in the knee.
 The tendons which are prone to injuries of the knee are the Patellar Tendon and the Quadriceps Tendon.
 These patellar tendons can rupture or tear and they can also get tendonitis.

 There are two main types of cartilage in knee anatomy: articular cartilage and the meniscus.

-There are many muscles that have an effect on the knee, but the main muscles that allow for the knee to perform its main functions are:
+Many muscles affect the knee, but the main muscles that allow for the knee to perform its main functions are:

-There are many types of knee injuries that can occur.
-Muscles, tendons, ligaments and cartilage can be strained and sprained.
+Many types of knee injuries can occur.
+Muscles, tendons, ligaments, and cartilage can be strained and sprained.
 It is really important to have your knee pain properly diagnosed by an orthopedic physician.
-JOI Rehab also has 12 Physical Therapy locations which can certainly help you on the road to recovery.
-With over 70 Rehab Clinicians trained in providing you with the highest quality of orthopedic care.
+JOI Rehab also has 12 Physical Therapy locations, which can certainly help you on the road to recovery.
+With over 90 Rehab Clinicians trained in providing you with the highest quality of orthopedic care.
 For an appointment, please call 904-858-7045.

 To schedule an appointment for physical therapy at one of the 12 JOI Rehab Centers, please call 904-858-7045.